mmattel/Raspberry-Pi-Setup/home_assistant/zigbee2mqtt.md

 When you have started the container, it will most likely fail for some reasons:

-- The connection to the MQTT broker (mosquitto) is not setup in `configuration.yaml`.
+- The connection to the MQTT broker (mosquitto) fails.
-- When using the Conbee II, you have not added the `adapter: deconz` entry in `configuration.yaml`.
+- When using the Conbee II, the `adapter: deconz` setting is not set.
 - You have not connected the Zigbee USB Gateway adapter or misconfigured its device definition.

 See the log responses in `Dozzle` for details.

 If the Zigbee USB Gateway adapter is not connected or misconfigured, you will see log messages like: `Error: Error while opening serialport 'Error: Error: No such file or directory, cannot open /dev/ttyACM0'`

+Note, enironment variables overwrite `configuration.yaml`.
+To edit the configuration file, type:

+`sudo vi ~/docker/zigbee2mqtt/data/configuration.yaml`

 When the container is running, you can access Zigbee2MQTT via `https://<your-server/ip>:8090`.

 ### Setup the MQTT Broker connection

+- Check the environmant variables in the docker-compose file, or
-Edit the `configuration.yaml` and set the server respectively user and password if required.
+- Edit the `configuration.yaml` and set the server respectively user and password if required.
 Note that the URL for the server is `mqtt://fqdn:1883`

-`sudo vi ~/docker/zigbee2mqtt/data/configuration.yaml`

 ### Fix USB Device Error Issues